 Side and rear wall extensions

 There are a number of rules covering side and rear wall extensions.
 For example, if the extension is both a side and rear wall extension, it should not be wider than half the width of the original property.
-If it’s just a side wall extension, it can only extend for three metres beyond the rear wall (or six metres, up until 30th May 2019).
+If it’s just a side wall extension, it can extend for up to six metres beyond the rear wall.
 You can find all the rules governing side and rear extensions on the Gov.uk website (there’s a link to some information at the end of this article).

 What’s not covered by permitted development rights